riak/riak.github.io/docs/setup/installing/mac-osx.md

 ---
 title: "Mac OS X"
 id: installing_macosx
+slug: mac-osx
+sidebar_position: 3
 ---

-[perf open files]: /riak/kv/2.2.3/using/performance/open-files-limit
+[perf open files]: /docs/using/performance/open-files-limit
-[install source erlang]: /riak/kv/2.2.3/setup/installing/source/erlang
+[install source erlang]: /docs/setup/installing/source/erlang
-[install verify]: /riak/kv/2.2.3/setup/installing/verify
+[install verify]: /docs/setup/installing/verify

 The following steps are known to work with Mac OS X 10.8, 10.9 (Mavericks), and Yosemite.
 You can install from source or download a